Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 All students are required to submit an application, even students currently enrolled in other programs at Saint Louis University.
 The Ph.D. program only accepts applications for the fall semester.

-The application deadline is January 15.
-Assistantships will be considered for top candidates.
+The application deadline is Jan.
+15. Assistantships will be considered for all candidates.

 All admission decisions will be finalized by the end of March.